-Objective 2.5: Establish a sense of place through diverse housing types, mixed-use development, and multimodal investments and design fronting connections and within centers, regardless of whether a density or intensity bonus is being utilized.
+Objective 2.5: Establish a sense of place through diverse housing types, mixed-use development, and multimodal investments and design fronting Connections and within Centers.

-2.5.1: Promote the development of a full range of housing types fronting connections and within centers to allow for households of varying ages, demographics, and income levels.
+- 2.5.1: Promote the development of a full range of housing types fronting Connections and within Centers to allow for households of varying ages, demographics, and income levels. - 2.5.2: Create walkable patterns of development fronting Connections and within Centers that are scaled to accommodate a mix of appropriate building types, public spaces, and sufficient areas for off-street parking, service areas, and infrastructure. - 2.5.3: Encourage active ground floor uses such as retail and service establishments fronting Connections and within Centers, particularly on walking and cycling routes.
+To allow flexibility, encourage ground floor ceiling heights that allow for commercial use irrespective of initial use. - 2.5.4: Provide cross-parcel connections between new development sites and adjacent parcels fronting Connections and within Centers, as per LDC standards on access management. - 2.5.5: Prioritize funding of sidewalks, crosswalks, bicycle and pedestrian safety improvements, parallel corridor improvements, and other multimodal accommodations fronting Connections and within Centers, consistent with adopted policies within the Mobility Section. - 2.5.6: Design streets fronting Connections and within Centers to encourage low speed vehicular traffic and the safe movement of pedestrians and bicyclists.
+Where feasible, street widths should be minimal, with narrow travel lanes, to reduce crossing distances for pedestrians. - 2.5.7: Continue to prioritize context-sensitive walking and bicycle facilities fronting Connections and within Centers, which may include but are not limited to protected bike lanes, cycle tracks, multi-use paths, and off-street walkways, consistent with adopted policies within the Mobility Section. - 2.5.8 Prioritize enhancements to crosswalks at intersections with transit stops fronting Connections and within Centers and promote the placement of protected mid-block pedestrian crossings at locations between intersections to create more direct and safe access to transit stops. - 2.5.9: Accommodate bicycle parking and micromobility stations, such bike share and electric scooters, near transit stops fronting Connections and within Centers to provide easy access.
+Design facilities to minimize conflicts with pedestrian routes.

-- 2.5.2: Create walkable patterns of development fronting connections and within centers that are scaled to accommodate a mix of appropriate building types, public spaces, and sufficient areas for off-street parking, service areas, and infrastructure.
-Encourage avoiding overly large block sizes to maintain a walkable scale and promote access between destinations and transit stops. - 2.5.3: Encourage active ground floor uses such as retail and service establishments fronting connections and within centers, particularly on walking and cycling routes.
-To allow flexibility, encourage ground floor ceiling heights that allow for commercial use irrespective of initial use. - 2.5.4: In coordination with Land Development Code (LDC) standards on access management, provide cross-parcel connections between new development sites and adjacent parcels fronting connections and within centers. - 2.5.5: Prioritize funding of sidewalks, crosswalks, bicycle and pedestrian safety improvements, parallel corridor improvements, and other multimodal accommodations fronting connections and within centers. - 2.5.6: Design streets within fronting connections and within centers to encourage low speed vehicular traffic and the safe movement of pedestrians and bicyclists.
-Street widths should be minimal, with narrow travel lanes, to reduce crossing distances for pedestrians. - 2.5.7: Provide context-sensitive walking and bicycle facilities fronting connections and within centers, which may include but are not limited to protected bike lanes, cycle tracks, multi-use paths, and off-street walkways. - 2.5.8 Prioritize enhancements to crosswalks at intersections with transit stops fronting connections and within centers and promote the placement of protected mid-block pedestrian crossings at locations between intersections to create more direct and safe access to transit stops. - 2.5.9: Accommodate bicycle parking and micromobility stations, such bike share and electric scooters, near transit stops fronting connections and within centers to provide easy access.
-Design facilities to minimize conflicts with pedestrian routes. - 2.5.10: Encourage on-street parking fronting connections and within centers to provide a buffer between pedestrians and moving traffic, deliver high-turnover spots to support storefront retail uses, reduce the potential for spillover traffic in surrounding areas, and reduce the need for off-street parking. - 2.5.11: Consider a reduction of required parking and adoption of shared parking strategies to reduce the overall parking supply and increase the efficiency of use of available land. - 2.5.12: Encourage off-street parking to be placed behind buildings and out of sight from public spaces. - 2.5.13: Utilize parking management programs and regulations to control parking in neighborhoods fronting connections and within centers.
+- 2.5.10: Encourage on-street parking fronting Connections and within Centers to provide a buffer between pedestrians and moving traffic, deliver high-turnover spots to support storefront retail uses, reduce the potential for spillover traffic in surrounding areas, and reduce the need for off-street parking. - 2.5.11: Consider a reduction of required parking and adoption of shared parking strategies to reduce the overall parking supply and increase the efficiency of use of available land. - 2.5.12: Encourage off-street parking to be placed behind buildings and out of sight from public spaces. - 2.5.13: Utilize parking management programs and regulations to control parking in neighborhoods fronting Connections and within Centers.
 Programs may include but are not limited to providing signage to inform motorists on parking location and availability, residential permit programs on neighborhood streets, shared parking programs or spillover parking options.